gtarobotics/self-driving-car/README.md

 The instructions bellow should work on Mac also (at least the CPU mode).

-For Amazon AWS EC2 see [Amazon AWS EC2 AMI with gtarobotics/udacity-sdc image installed](#AWS)
+For Amazon AWS EC2 see [Amazon AWS EC2 AMI with gtarobotics/udacity-sdc image](#Amazon AWS EC2 AMI with gtarobotics/udacity-sdc image installed)

-#Get the SDC environment ready
+#Get the SDC host development environment ready

 Execute these commands in the host OS (Ubuntu and OSX):